Omicron will not recognize state lines when it storms the US, expert says - KTVZ

 By Susannah Cullinane, CNN

-The impact of the Omicron variant of Covid-19 on a largely unboosted US population entering the holiday season will create a “perfect storm” set to sweep health care across all regions of the US, an expert said Monday.
+The impact of the Omicron coronavirus variant on a largely unboosted US population going into the holiday season will create a “perfect storm” that will challenge health care systems from coast to coast, an expert said Monday.

-The variant is now the most dominant strain in the US, accounting for over 73% of new coronavirus cases less than three weeks after the first was reported, according to estimates posted Monday by the US Centers for Disease Control and Prevention.
+Omicron is now the country’s most dominant strain less than three weeks after the first case was reported in the US.
+It accounted for more than 73% of new coronavirus cases in the week ending Saturday, the US Centers for Disease Control and Prevention estimated Monday.

-The first confirmed Omicron-related death in the US was reported Monday.
-The Texas man in his 50s was unvaccinated, with underlying health conditions and had been previously infected with Covid-19, officials said.

-Globally, Omicron cases are doubling every 1.5 to 3 days, the World Health Organization says.

 “Instead of seeing the regional surges we were seeing with Delta — much of the West right now is very low level with Delta, parts of the South — I think Omicron is going to be a national viral blizzard,” he said.

-Osterholm stressed that people should focus on getting optimal protection from the virus with three doses of vaccine.
+People should focus on getting optimal protection from the virus with three doses of vaccine, Osterholm said.

-Osterholm said it was concerning that just 30% of vaccinated Americans had received a third dose and that it takes seven to 14 days for immunity to really pick up following a booster shot.
+It’s concerning that just 30% of vaccinated Americans had received a third dose, as it takes seven to 14 days for immunity to really pick up following a booster shot, Osterholm said.

-President Biden will “announce additional steps” in the fight against Covid-19 during his planned remarks on Tuesday, the White House said, but he won’t necessarily talk about additional restrictions in the face of rising cases.
+President Joe Biden on Tuesday is expected to announce additional steps in the fight against Covid-19, the White House said, but he won’t necessarily talk about more restrictions in the face of rising cases.

+Biden will announce the purchase of a half-billion at-home rapid Covid-19 tests and a plan to distribute them free to Americans who request them through a website, an administration official said.

+The 500 million new tests will be made available next month and will reach Americans through the mail, the official said.

 States prepare for Omicron

-Two 20-person teams consisting of medical personnel will be deployed to assist civilian hospitals in the two states, US Army Northern Command announced Monday.
+Two 20-person teams will be deployed to assist civilian hospitals in the two states, US Army Northern Command announced Monday.

-In Ohio, Dr. Brook Watts, chief medical officer of community and public health at MetroHealth System in Cleveland, told CNN that Northeast Ohio is in crisis.
+Meantime, northeast Ohio is in crisis, said Dr. Brook Watts, chief medical officer of community and public health at MetroHealth System in Cleveland.

 “I think the health systems, together, said it best this weekend.
-When we took out a joint ad with all the hospitals in our region and it said one word, it said ‘help.’
-It said help because our hospitals are filled with patients with Covid and we’re struggling,” she said Monday.
+When we took out a joint ad with all the hospitals in our region and it said one word, it said, ‘Help.’
+It said help because our hospitals are filled with patients with Covid and we’re struggling,” she told CNN on Monday.

-Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases, said Monday that all Americans needed to play their part in the fight against Covid.
+All Americans needed to play their part in the fight against Covid-19, Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said Monday.

-Cases have also been surging in New York State, which saw a nearly threefold increase in one week, according to data made available by Gov. Kathy Hochul on Monday.

-And in New York City, officials said they were working to reinstate extra testing capacity.
+Cases have been surging in New York state, which saw a nearly threefold increase in one week, according to data Monday from Gov. Kathy Hochul’s administration.
+And in New York City, officials are working to reinstate extra testing capacity, they said.

-In Washington, DC — which has been experiencing its highest daily coronavirus case count since the start of the pandemic — Mayor Muriel Bowser announced the indoor mask mandate will be reinstated starting at 6 a.m.
-Tuesday going through January 31.
+In Washington, DC — which has seen its highest daily coronavirus case count since the start of the pandemic — the indoor mask mandate was reinstated at 6 a.m.
+ET Tuesday and will stay in place through January 31, Mayor Muriel Bowser announced.

-In Boston, Mayor Michelle Wu announced the city would be requiring proof of Covid-19 vaccination for indoor dining, fitness venues, theaters and arenas.

-The mandate will apply to both patrons and employees, and will come online in phases.
-Single doses of vaccine will be required by January 15, with second doses becoming required by February 15.
+In Boston, proof of Covid-19 vaccination will be required for indoor dining, fitness venues, theaters and arenas, Mayor Michelle Wu announced.
+The mandate will apply to patrons and employees and will come online in phases: Single doses of vaccine will be required by January 15, with second doses required by February 15.

 How parents can protect their children

-Dr. Dimitri Christakis, Editor in Chief of JAMA Pediatrics, told CNN on Monday that the situation with Omicron was serious “but not dire”for children.
+The situation with Omicron is serious “but not dire” for children, Dr. Dimitri Christakis, editor in chief of JAMA Pediatrics, told CNN on Monday.

-“From the data we have available so far it still seems that Omicron doesn’t cause serious illness in children and the good news is that children over five can get vaccinated and vaccination does proffer a significant amount of protection,” he said.
+“From the data we have available so far, it still seems that Omicron doesn’t cause serious illness in children, and the good news is that children over 5 can get vaccinated, and vaccination does proffer a significant amount of protection,” he said.

-But Christakis said children aged under 5 could not yet be vaccinated and needed to be protected from the virus and that as case numbers went up with the more transmissible variant, so would the numbers of children suffering serious illness.
+But children aged under 5 cannot not yet be vaccinated, and as case numbers go up with the more transmissible variant, so will the numbers of children suffering serious illness, Christakis said.

-He advocated giving children as normal an experience as possible in a safe environment.

 Correction: An earlier version of this story misspelled the first name of Dr. Brook Watts, chief medical officer of community and public health at MetroHealth System in Cleveland.